Penguins are one of the world’s streamlined and sociable creatures both on land and at sea. They belong to the aves class of the Animalia kingdom.

 There are different kinds of species of penguins that are found in various parts of the world.
 Some of the species prevalent in the Antarctic region and other places are hereunder mentioned:

-Emperor penguins are the largest species of penguins which are commonly found in Antarctic ice and its waters.
-They have aerodynamic bodies, their head and dorsal side are black and delineated from white belly having pale yellow breast, bright yellow ear patches, and strong flippers.
-The male and female penguins are virtually identical and similar in size and vary in weight from 22-45 kg.
+Emperor penguins are the largest species of penguin which are commonly found in Antarctic ice and its waters.
+They have aerodynamic bodies, their head and dorsal side are black and delineated from white belly having pale yellow breast, bright yellow ear patches and strong flippers.
+The male and female penguin are virtually identical and similar in size and vary in weight from 22-45 kg.

 SURVIVAL AND REPRODUCTION